ionic-team/capacitor/site/docs-md/apis/push-notifications/index.md

 ![Enabling Push Notifications Capabilities](/assets/img/docs/ios/enable-push-capabilities.png)

+On Android just download your app's `google-services.json` file from Firebase console and put it in `projectName/android/app` folder.

 ## Push Notifications icon

 On Android, the Push Notifications icon with the appropriate name should be added to the `AndroidManifest.xml` file: